Nature Menu

 March is a good month to identify common countryside birds and their songs, with most native woodland and countryside birds now in full voice.
 They are loudest and most persistent when trying to establish territories and attract mates, when they need to make themselves heard at a distance.
 Once territories are established, they only have to sing loudly enough to defend their territory against their immediate neighbours.

-You can still hear lots of robins making their twittering song during the month, especially at dusk - indeed this is possibly the month when they are singing most intensely.
-Though particularly concentrated around habitation (ie gardens), they can also be heard rurally, particularly in woods.
+One bird that still sings intensely in March is the robin, with its twittering song: indeed, this is the month when they are most vocal.
+Though particularly concentrated around habitation, they can also be heard rurally, particularly in woods.
 However, they are less noticeable than earlier in the winter because there is now other birdsong to catch your attention.

 A particularly prominent song is the piercing see-saw of great tits, still at its most urgent and prolonged.
 Often described as "teacher, teacher", there are in fact lots of variations on this: see February birds for more detail.
 The more different versions of the song a male can do, the more attractive he is to females and the less likely rival males are to encroach on his territory.
 Being used to singing as early as December, both great tits and robins are less likely than other species to fall silent in cold weather.